Lil729/Kenya-Health-Facility-Dashboard/README.md

 This dashboard is designed for:
 - NGO M&E Analysts
 - Health Program Managers
 - Policy Planners and Donors
-Looking to track infrastructure readiness, identify gaps, and support data-driven decisions.
+…looking to track infrastructure readiness, identify gaps, and support data-driven decisions.